EnviroDIY/USGS_NGWOS/ReadMe.md

 When following the Adafruit instructions, make sure to use the EnviroDIY URL above, not just Adafruit's URL.

 Once the board and core packages are installed, when you click Tools > Board you will see EnviroDIY SAMD boards > EnviroDIY Stonefly listed as options for available boards.

+## Setting up the Stonefly in PlatformIO on VSCode